jonrad/theia-server-proxy-extension/README.md

 * Handle error on load
 * Update "Waiting" to something... reasonable
 * Make widget not load the actual app!
+* Make sure can open in multiple workspaces
+* Debug command output

 ## Roadmap of nice to haves

 * Customizable loading logo
 * Fading of loading logo
 * Jupyter open files via theia
+* Do we really need to include src in the files?